okfn-brasil/ISSN-L-Resolver/README.md

  * "is": "isX" stands "is a kind of X" or "is really a X";
  * "2": stands "to", for convertion services.

 These basic ISSN resolution operations, solves most of the commom interoperability problems.
+Of course, any other operation can be add as

 ## Implementations ##
 Some notes about each specific implementation.